2nd course: Lights, Sensors & Exposures

 ISO:

-A low ISO means a film responds slowly to light, a fast ISO speed means the film responds quickly, the ISO is a numerical indicator of the sensitivity to light, 100 – 1600 is a normal ISO range, although some cameras can go from 50 – 3200 & H, the higher the ISO number the greater sensitivity to light.
+A low ISO means the film responds slowly to light, while a high ISO allows it to respond quickly.
+ISO is a numerical measure of light sensitivity, typically ranging from 100 to 1600, though some cameras extend from 50 to 3200 or higher.
+The higher the ISO, the greater the sensor’s sensitivity to light.

 Dynamic Range: